 Independent contractor agreement templates - a bad idea

 A basic internet search will give you thousands of free independent contractor agreement templates, yet you shouldn't always resort to using them for several reasons.
 First of all, not every template will work for your specific needs and those of the contractor.
 Secondly, sample independent contractor agreements are not considered best practice because local labor laws differ for each country - as you can see in examples here and here.
 Having a generic template could expose you to major misclassification risks, resulting in penalties, and even lawsuits.
+It would be best to consider getting legal advice from a local law firm or an expert that will help you navigate the right laws.

 How to write an independent contractor agreement?
 Deel can do it for you!